ksakmann/CarND-Vehicle-Detection/README.md

 constructed bounding boxes to cover the area of each blob detected.

-Here is an example result showing the heatmap from a series of 6 frames of video together with the corresponding output of `scipy.ndimage.measurements.label()` on the integrated and thresholded heatmap from all of the above six frames:
+Here is an example result showing the heatmap from a series of 6 frames of video
 ![HeatMap][image6]
+The above six frames are then integrated and thresholded.
+Using the output of `scipy.ndimage.measurements.label()` on this integrated  heatmap results in an image of labels:
 ![Labels][image7]

 Finally the resulting bounding boxes are drawn onto the last frame in the series.